Women of the Wall

 Some Jewish feminist activists in Israel have seen the Women of the Wall's activities as being inconsistent with their political activities.
 Leah Shakdiel of the anti-war group Women in Black describes the Wall as "all maleness and war".[140]
 Shakdiel maintains that Israeli society's general opposition to the Women of the Wall is a result of a religious and secular alliance against what they perceive as a feminist challenge.
 Ran Hirschl believes the conflict is "a contest for cultural hegemony between a secularist-libertarian elite and traditionally peripheral group," namely the ultra-Orthodox community.
 Frances Raday posits that the violent opposition by Orthodox Jews stems from the "desire of the Orthodox establishment to preserve religious patriarchal hegemony against the challenge of religious feminism," rather than an attempt to preserve Jewish Law itself.[141]

-Phyllis Chesler of Women of the Wall wrote: "We asked for our rights under civil and religious law.
+Phyllis Chesler of Original Women of the Wall wrote: "We asked for our rights under civil and religious law.
 When we prayed, other worshipers, both men and women, verbally and physically assaulted us.
 We asked the Israeli state to protect us so that we could exercise our rights.
 The state claimed it could not contain the violence against us, and that we ourselves had provoked the violence by "disturbing/offending" the "sensibilities of Jews at worship".
 Women are not seen as "Jews" or as "worshipers" with "sensibilities".[119]

 See also